google/WebFundamentals/src/content/en/updates/2018/10/example.md

 * **Like it, and want to show your support?**
   Like it on the [Example WICG Discourse][wicg-discourse] discussion.

+## Origin trial {: #origin-trial }

+This feature is not available as an origin trial at this time.

+## How do I use this? {: #usage }

+Dogfood: The design for this feature has not been finalized yet.
+Check the [explainer] the current thinking.

 ## Helpful Links